zzeng31/react-side-projects/usepopcorn/README.md

-# Getting Started with Create React App
+# Getting Started with usePopcorn

 An simple app for searching and rating your favorite movies!